MIT Haystack Observatory provides opportunities for undergraduate and graduate student research in radio astronomy, geodesy, and atmospheric sciences.

 A strong instrumentation development program is conducted at Haystack Observatory, particularly in the areas of wideband signal processing and high-rate data acquisition.
 Current applications include the design of large radio arrays to improve the flexibility and sensitivity of radio observations, as well as ultra-broadband receiving systems for VLBI measurements.

-Observatory researchers have been heavily involved in the development of a low-frequency array spanning 80-300 MHz called the Murchison Widefield Array currently being commissioned in Western Australia, as well as an advanced array concept using the latest technologies and techniques.
+Observatory researchers have been heavily involved in the development of low-frequency arrays in Western Australia, as well as an advanced array concept using the latest technologies and techniques.
 These innovative instruments offer rich opportunities for unique astrophysical, heliospheric, and ionospheric science.

 Opportunities exist for students to get involved in all these projects and use the facility instrumentation for research investigations.